 SelfCAD allows you to not only inflate the object itself, but you can also inflate some of its regions.
 To do so, you need to select them first.
 In the Right Side Panel, you will find an Interactive Rectangle, where you can enter one of the following selection modes: Face, Vertex, and Edge.
 Then, you can select the parts of the object that you want to inflate.

 Inflating a region works exactly the same as inflating the object itself does.
 After selecting a region or regions that you want to deform, you can either drag them with the help of the Gizmo or type in the values into the text boxes to inflate the selected region with the typed value.

 Symmetry is the first option that you will find in the Advanced Settings of the Inflate tool after expanding the drop-down list.
 After enabling this feature, as its name suggests, you will inflate the selected object proportionally to the used axis.

 Within the Advanced Settings of the Inflate tool, there is an option called Origin.
 Origin sets the position of the Gizmo.
 In practice, you can use it to set a point from which the object will inflate.
 You can choose the point of Origin from the options available in the drop-down list.

 Manual gizmo position

-And that’s all there is to the Inflate feature.
-After reading this article, you should know the basics of the Inflate tool and how to use it, know about its different applications and how to use and customize its advanced settings.
+And that’s about it for the Inflate.
+After reading this article, you should know the basics of the Inflate tool and how to use it, know about its different applications and how to implement and customize its advanced settings.
 Of course, the graphics shown here were just examples, and using this tool on other shapes will give you slightly different effects, but its underlying principles will always stay the same.